t04glovern/aws-iot-vpn-spawner/README.md

 aws s3 cp aws-pptp-cloudformation/pptp-server.yaml s3://devopstar/resources/aws-iot-vpn-spawner/pptp-server.yaml
 ```

 Make sure you edit your `aws-iot-action/iot-rule-params.json` to include your S3 paths if you aren't using mine.
-You also need to make sure you update your `IoTButtonTopic` parameter so that it matches your device ID (found on the back of the button)
+You also need to make sure you update your `IoTButtonTopic` parameter so that it matches your device ID (found on the back of the button).
+The `VPNSubscriber` should be set to your email address that you want to receive notifications to about your newly created VPN.

 ```bash
 aws cloudformation create-stack --stack-name "devopstar-iot-rule" \